 Interpretation Planner , Peabody Essex Museum

-Liz Gardner is an art museum educator and interpretation specialist whose mission is to develop creative, inclusive, and accessible gallery learning experiences for visitors of all ages.
+Liz Gardner is an art museum educator and interpretation specialist.
+Her mission is to develop creative, inclusive, and accessible gallery learning experiences for visitors of all ages.

-Previously, she was the Public and Interpretive Programs Specialist at the Davis Museum at Wellesley College and the Assistant Director of Interpretive Programming at the Cincinnati Art Museum.
+Previously, she was the Public and Interpretive Programs Specialist at the Davis Museum at Wellesley College.
+Prior to this she was the Assistant Director of Interpretive Programming at the Cincinnati Art Museum.

-Liz holds an MA in Teaching + Learning in Art + Design from the Rhode Island School of Design and a BA in art history from Vassar College.
+Liz holds an MA in Teaching and Learning in Art and Design from the Rhode Island School of Design.
+As well as a BA in art history from Vassar College.

 Connect with Liz: